TexasInstruments/edgeai-studio-agent/README.md

 ```
 sudo minicom -D /dev/ttyUSBX -c
 ```
-- In above command COM port can vary (/dev/ttyUSB), To confirm that :
-Check which all usb serial ports available:
+- In above command COM port can vary (/dev/ttyUSB),to confirm that check which all usb serial ports available:
 ```
 ls /dev/tty | grep USB
 ```